 Preparing for your book launch

 When new readers arrive at your Amazon page, almost all of them will look at the top reviews.
-Social validation is an incredibly important part of the purchasing decision, so in the run-up to launching your book, it's important to focus on securing as many positive reviews as possible.
+Social validation is an incredibly important part of the purchasing decision, so in the run-up to your launch, it's important to focus on securing as many positive reviews as possible.

 25. Mobilize your street team

-About a month before launching, send your street team them an ARC (Advanced Reading Copy) of your book and ask them to leave you a review on launch day.
+About a month before launching, send your street team them an ARC (Advanced Reading Copy) and ask them to leave you a review on launch day.
 Also, give them pre-written tweets or Facebook posts that they use at that time as well.

 Make sure you follow up with your street team a week before the launch to make sure that they a) have read the book, and b) are ready to leave their review.